TheSivaMuthusamy/Fake-tube/README.md

 # Electro-tube

 An ES6 React app that hooks into YouTube's api and allows one to search and watch videos.
 The default page is the most popular videos.
-A live version can be found [here](https://github-battle-4f22b.firebaseapp.com/)
+Both the default page and the search page only have lazy loading at the moment.
+A live version can be found [here](https://fake-tube.firebaseapp.com/#/)

 ---